History of Rocket League in Timeline

 In September 2015, Psyonix held a cross-promotion with Torn Banner Studios, adding two free new flags themed after Torn Banner's Chivalry: Medieval Warfare to Rocket League.

-October 2015: Revenge of the Battle-Cars DLC Released and Halloween Event
+October 2015: Revenge of the Battle-Cars DLC and Halloween Event

-On October 21, 2015, the DeLorean time machine from the Back to the Future film franchise was released as a DLC for Rocket League, coinciding with Back to the Future Day.
+On October 21, 2015, corresponding with Back to the Future Day, the DeLorean time machine from the Back to the Future film franchise was released as a separate DLC for Rocket League.

-December 2015: Ice Hockey-Based Mutation and Holiday Event Introduced
+December 2015: Ice Hockey Mutation and Holiday Event

-In December 2015, the Chaos Run DLC was released for Rocket League, adding new cars and cosmetics.
-A new arena, Wasteland, was released for free alongside the DLC, notable for its non-standard size and shape inspired by the Mad Max films.
+In December 2015, the third DLC pack, titled Chaos Run, was released, adding new cars and cosmetics.
+A new arena, Wasteland, was also released for free.

 2015: Game Awards Announcement

-At The Game Awards in 2015, the announcement was made that Rocket League would be ported to Xbox One.
+At The Game Awards in 2015, it was announced that Rocket League would be ported to Xbox One.

 2015: Rocket League Release